kelsisummers/Bamazon-CLI-App/README.md

 Manager's can see all items in the store, view low inventory items, add inventory, or add a new item.
 App also calculates and saves product sales by department.

+Instructions for using Bamazon:

+  - Open Bash or Terminal
+  - Navigate to bamazon-cli-app directory
+  - Install dependencies
+  - Initiate Bamazon with either 'node bamazonCustomer.js' or 'node bamazonManager.js'
+  - Select An Answer From The List
+  - Provide Input When Prompted

 Tech Stack:
   - JavaScript
   - Node